COME AND ENJOY THREE FREE CLASSES BEFORE YOU SIGN UP

 More than 350 years of experience in the fighting arts backed us up.

-Since the year 1647 until today we have not stop making Mixed Martial Arts champions.
+Since the year 1647 until today, we have not stopped making Mixed Martial Arts champions.

 MMA UNDERGROUND is the art of approaching and defending against an opponent from the furthest distance away exposing the least amount of your body.
 This is achieved by getting in position to intercept, destroy, kick, punch, full blast, trap, knee, elbow, grapple, or submit with maximum leverage without getting hit.

-Our Mixed Martial Arts (MMA) Training program is divided in 3 ways:
+Our Mixed Martial Arts (MMA) Training program is divided into 3 ways:

-The clinch can also be used as a medium to switch from tactical stand-up fighting to tactical submission ground fighting by using takedowns or throws.
-Techniques used in Tactical stand-up fighting includes various kicks, strikes, knees, elbows, destruction techniques and blocking techniques, either with parts of the body.
-Essential aspects of Stand-up fighting include striking combinations, with the aim of striking to incapacitate or injure the opponent.
+The clinch can also be used as a medium to switch from stand-up fighting to submission ground fighting by using takedowns or throws.
+Techniques used in MMA stand-up fighting include various kicks, strikes, knees, elbows, destruction techniques, and blocking techniques, with different limbs of the body.
+Essential aspects of MMA Stand-up fighting include striking combinations, with the aim of striking to incapacitate or injure the opponent.

-MMA UNDERGROUND INC Tactical Submission ground fighting includes the following disciplines, Judo, Ju-jutsu, Tegumi, Kino Mutai, Kyusho-Jutsu, Chin-na, Greco Roman wrestling, Free style wrestling, lucha libre and Catch-can-wrestling.
+MMA UNDERGROUND Tactical Submission ground fighting includes the following disciplines, Judo, Ju-jutsu, Tegumi, Kino Mutai, Kyusho-Jutsu, Chin-Na, Greco-Roman wrestling, Freestyle wrestling, Lucha libre and Catch-can-wrestling.